Order of the Gold Lion of the House of Nassau

 In the context of the elder Walramian line, this order is the highest Luxembourgian national order and is bestowed by the Grand Duke of Luxembourg.
 It may be awarded to sovereigns, princes of sovereign houses and heads of state for meritorious service to Luxembourg and the Grand Duke.

 In the context of the younger Ottonian line, this order is a house order (dynastic order) of the Dutch Royal House of Orange-Nassau and is awarded as a personal gift by the King of the Netherlands.
 In this case, the honour is conferred on a person who has rendered special service to the Royal House.

 History

 1858–1892

 The order was founded with royal grand-ducal decree on 31 March 1858 by King-Grand Duke William III.
-The sovereignty of the order was to be shared between both branches of the House of Nassau, by virtue of an agreement between William III, King of the Netherlands and Grand Duke of Luxembourg, and Adolphe, Duke of Nassau and future Grand Duke of Luxembourg.
+The sovereignty of the order was to be shared between both branches of the House of Nassau, by virtue of an agreement between William III, King of the Netherlands and Grand Duke of Luxembourg (Luxembourg was a part of the German Confederation until 1866), and Adolphe, Duke of Nassau and future Grand Duke of Luxembourg.
 The order originally included only one grade (i.e. Knight), but was increased to four by William III in 1873: